 The Bluetooth 4.0 connectivity means users can move around 30 feet away from the connected device before worrying about signal loss.
 The supple ear cushion is a huge benefit with the Puro as 82% of the sound is attenuated at 1KHz.
 In other words, there’s no need to turn these louder in a noisier environment because outside noise is blocked which is good for both parents and children alike.
 Volume is limited at 85 dBa which is the ceiling decibel level before there’s a risk of hearing loss.

-With a battery life around 18 hours, the Puro offers studio-grade sound, blocks noise and sits comfortably on the head.
+With a battery life of around 18 hours, the Puro offers studio-grade sound, blocks noise, and sits comfortably on the head.
 The inclusion of a zippered travel case makes protection on trips a little easier even as the aluminum build provides plenty of protection against wear and tear.

 - Say goodbye to wires (wires still included for instances where battery life runs out)